 Renewal of financial assistance each academic year depends upon the student making satisfactory progress towards the degree, and satisfactory fulfillment of the duties and responsibilities of any assistantship.
 The University limits renewals of annual teaching assistantships to three after the first year, for a total of four years.
-Beyond the fourth year, support is dependent on financial aid other than university assistantships, such as research grants or fellowships.
+Likewise, the ITCCP support is active only for three years.
+Beyond these years, support is dependent on financial aid other than university assistantships, such as research grants or fellowships.
 All offers and renewals of financial assistance are subject to Graduate School approval and the availability of funds.